Coresets remembered and items forgotten: submodular maximization with deletions: Introduction

+Different adversarial models have been studied in the literature.
+For the most powerful adversary, called an \emph{adaptive} adversary, we assume that the coreset is known to the adversary and deletions occur in a worst-case manner.
+Such malicious deletions lead to weak quality guarantees \citep{mitrovic2017streaming}, or require a larger coreset and longer running time \citep{mirzasoleiman2017deletion}.

+In many applications, though, deletions are typically more benign and may only mildly corrupt the coreset.
+For example, in the movie-recommendation scenario, the probability that a user has watched a movie may depend on the popularity of the movie, and be independent on whether the movie has been added in a coreset.
+An adversary who is oblivious to the contents of the coreset is called a \emph{static} adversary.

+In this paper, we derive bounds for the smallest possible coreset size that suffices to provide a non-trivial quality guarantee against item deletions by a static adversary.
+It is known that no constant-factor approximation is possible with a coreset whose size is sublinear in $\nD$ \citep{dutting2022deletion}.
+We assume that the adversary has unlimited computational power, and knows everything about the algorithm except for its random bits.

+More concretely, given a non-decreasing submodular function, we study the problem \emph{Robust Coreset for submodular maximization under Cardinality constraint} (\rcc) against a static adversary.
+In addition, we study the generalization of \rcc over a more general \nm-matroid constraint (\rcp), or a \nm-system constraint (\rcpsystem).
+Recall that a cardinality constraint is known as a uniform matroid.
+Throughout the paper, we are mostly interested in the more challenging case where $\nI = \bigO(\nD)$ and \nI is the maximum size of a feasible solution.

-Our contributions are summarized as follows. \begin{itemize} \item We offer a randomized $\frac{1-2\Cgap}{4\nm}$-approximation, single-pass streaming algorithm for maximizing a non-decreasing submodular function under a general \nm-matroid constraint and against adversarial deletions up to \nD items, with a coreset of size $\bigO(\nI + \nD/\Cgap)$, where \nI is the maximum size of a feasible solution.
+Our contributions are summarized as follows. \begin{itemize} \item We offer a randomized $\frac{1-2\Cgap}{4\nm}$-approximation, single-pass streaming algorithm for the \rcp problem, with a coreset of size $\nI + \nD/\Cgap$.
 The coreset size is asymptotically optimal.
-Prior to our work, the best-known coreset size is $\bigO(\nD \log(\nI)/\Cgap^2)$ (more details about related work in Section~\ref{section:related}).
+Prior to our work, the best-known coreset size is $\bigO(\nD \log(\nI)/\Cgap^2)$ (more details about related work are shown in Table~\ref{tbl:results} and discussed in Section~\ref{section:related}).

-\item We achieve this result by devising a ``\fancytech'' technique that inserts a randomized buffer between the data stream and a streaming algorithm, and equips the streaming algorithm with robust guarantees, which may be of independent interest. \end{itemize}
+\item In addition, we introduce and analyze a natural greedy algorithm, which keeps multiple backups for each selected item.
+We show that this algorithm offers stronger approximation ratios at the expense of a larger coreset size.
+Specifically, we devise an offline algorithm that requires a coreset of size $\bigO(\nD \log(\nI)/\Cgap)$ and yields $\frac{1-\Cgap}{2}$ and \cleanfactorrcp approximation for \rcc and \rcpsystem, respectively.
+Besides, the greedy algorithm is empirically effective even against an adaptive adversary.

+\item The proposed algorithms are evaluated empirically and are shown to achieve superior performance in many application scenarios. \end{itemize}

+Our techniques can be extended to obtain a $(1-\Cgap)/2$-approximation one-pass streaming algorithm for the \rcc problem with a coreset of size $\bigO(\nD \log(\nI)/\Cgap^2)$, an improvement over $\bigO(\nD \log(\nI)^2/\Cgap^3)$ in \citet{kazemi2018scalable}.
+Our approximation ratio for the \rcp problem can be further strengthened to \cleanfactorrcm when the constraint is a single matroid.
+A summary of the existing results is displayed in Table \ref{tbl:results}.
+Our implementation can be found at \code.